 Given the ongoing community transmission of COVID-19, including recent variants with higher infectiousness such as Delta and Omicron, the risk is greatest for those who are not fully vaccinated.
 Vaccination remains the most effective strategy to prevent outbreaks and serious illness, and up-to date vaccination against COVID-19 is strongly recommended for all eligible people.

-Multiple layers of COVID-19 risk mitigation must be implemented by Early Care and Education (ECE) sites to protect staff, children and their families, and to prevent outbreaks and interruptions in service.
-Layers of risk mitigation include vaccination, wearing masks, testing, physical distancing/cohorting, screening and responding to cases of COVID-19, maximizing ventilation, practicing good hand hygiene, and cleaning and disinfecting.
+Implementation of multiple layers of COVID-19 risk mitigation by Early Care and Education (ECE) sites is essential to best protect staff, children and their families, and to prevent outbreaks and interruptions in service.
+These layers of risk mitigation include full vaccination (with booster dose, if eligible), continuing to mask indoors regardless of vaccination status, testing, physical distancing, screening and responding to cases of COVID-19, maximizing ventilation, practicing good hand hygiene, and cleaning and disinfecting.
 An Exposure Management Plan is provided to assist ECE sites in understanding the requirements for reporting and managing COVID-19 cases.
 Reference US Centers for Disease Control and Prevention (CDC) guidance for Early Care and Education/Child Care Programs.

 ECE providers must comply with applicable Cal/OSHA COVID-19 Prevention Emergency Temporary Standards (ETS), CDSS Community Care Licensing Division regulations, and any Pasadena Public Health Department orders if they are stricter.

 COVID-19 vaccines are safe and effective and are the best way to prevent COVID-19 outbreaks in ECE sites and in the community.
-COVID-19 vaccines are widely available in every community.
+COVID-19 vaccines, including boosters, are widely available in every community.

 - Adopt policies and provide communication that clearly explain CDC recommendations for COVID-19 vaccination and outlines opportunities to access vaccine.